Euxcbsks/git-stock/README.md

 ## Configuration

-Before you can use `git-stock`, you must have a remote, **bare** repository where you want to store your stocks.

-You can create a new dedicated GitHub repository or use an existing one.
+A remote **bare** repository is required to use `git-stock`.
+You may create a new dedicated GitHub repository or use an existing one.

-Then set the `stock.repo` option to your bare repository url.
+To configure, set the `stock.repo` option to your repository URL:

 ```bash
 git config set --global stock.repo <your-bare-repo-url>
 ```

+> **Note**: Only SSH URLs are supported.

 ## Usage

 ### `push [<message>]`

-Stashes the current changes and pushes them as a new stock to the remote repository.
+Stashes local changes and uploads them to the remote repository.

 ```bash
 # Push with an auto-generated message